 Today, more people are choosing temporary and contract employment.
-Temp jobs offer flexibility, variety and open the door to connecting you with new employers and great opportunities.
+Temp employment positions offer flexibility, variety and open the door to connecting you with new employers and great opportunities.

 And many people in today’s workforce choose contract employment.
 It’s a lifestyle that can bring years of rewarding contract positions, and it’s a win-win situation for many of the candidates we work with.
 For qualified employees who choose to work temporary or contract assignments, A.R.
 Mazzotta provides a benefits package that shows you matter to us.
 After all, our reputation for excellence can only be upheld by employees like you!